 World War II

-The USS Maddox DD731 sailed from Leyte to participate in the operations of the 3d Fleet off the islands of Honshu and Hokkaido.
+On 8 July, USS Maddox DD-731 sailed from Leyte to participate in the operations of the 3d Fleet off the islands of Honshu and Hokkaido.
 From 10 July until the cessation of offensive action 15 August, she provided screening, picket, and shore bombardment services.

 Returning to San Diego 24 March 1947, she operated for the next three years off the west coast conducting reserve training cruises, serving as a training ship in antisubmarine warfare and gunnery and participating in maneuvers with the 1st Task Fleet.

-On 1 May 1951 The USS Maddox DD731 departed San Diego for the Far East, arriving Hong Kong 26 June, the day after the commencement of hostilities in Korea.
+On 1 May 1950, USS Maddox DD-731departed San Diego for the Far East, arriving Hong Kong 26 June, the day after the commencement of hostilities in Korea.
 Departing for South Korea the next day, she acted as plane guard and antisubmarine screen for USS Valley Forge (CV-45) and HMS Triumph (R16).
 She operated there until August, when she departed for Formosa.
 On the fourth, she helped form the initial Formosa (later Taiwan) Patrol Force to prevent Communist Chinese invasion of Taiwan.

 Through February 1952, she screened carriers off the east coast of Korea and provided shore bombardment support for the U.N. land forces.
 During March she operated with the Taiwan Patrol Force, returning to Korea in April.
 From 16 April through 17 May she participated in the siege of Wonsan, following which she resumed screening duties for fast carriers.